-Linked to indexes that assign equivalent weightings to all component securities, equal weight ETFs have become increasingly popular in recent years as an alternative to market cap weighting.
+Linked to indexes that assign equivalent weightings to all component securities, equal weight ETFs have become increasingly popular as an alternative to market cap weighting.
 Proponents of equal weight strategies note that this methodology delivers better balance and can eliminate the tendency to overweight overvalued stocks that is built into cap-weighting.
-It is difficult to argue with the results of equal weighting; the S&P Equal Weight ETF(RSP) has consistently outperformed SPY over the last several years.
+It is difficult to argue with the results of equal weighting; the S&P Equal Weight ETF(RSP) has consistently outperformed SPY from 2008 to 2012.
 But it is important acknowledge some of the biases in equal weight ETFs, and understand how those biases can impact performance in different environments.

 Compared to a market cap weighting approach, equal weight translates into a tilt towards small cap and mid cap stocks.
 Doing so can increase overall volatility, which can be a positive in bull markets and a negative in bear markets.
 Equal weight can also have an “anti-momentum” bias resulting from the rebalancings, when the best performing components are sold off and the proceeds are used to purchase those stocks that have lagged behind recently.
 This delivers something of a contrarian strategy.

 Bottom Line: Be sure to understand the biases introduced by alternative weighting strategies.